pbagos/mage/README.md

 1)	Download MAGE from: https://github.com/pbagos/mage

     Otherwise, you can run MAGE from its online infrastructure at: http://www.compgen.org/tools/mage (Mozila Firefox browser is suggested)
+  	MAGE (v2.0) web tool : http://rs.dib.uth.gr:3839/MAGE/

-2)	After downloading the .zip folder of MAGE from GitHub, extract it to a working directory.
+3)	After downloading the .zip folder of MAGE from GitHub, extract it to a working directory.

-3)	Το install the requirements, pip needs to be installed.
+4)	Το install the requirements, pip needs to be installed.
 Download the script for pip, from: https://bootstrap.pypa.io/get-pip.py.

-4)	Open a terminal/command prompt, cd to the folder containing the get-pip.py file and run:
+5)	Open a terminal/command prompt, cd to the folder containing the get-pip.py file and run:

     python get-pip.py

-5)	To install the mentioned requirements with pip, open a terminal/command prompt and run:
+6)	To install the mentioned requirements with pip, open a terminal/command prompt and run:

     pip install -r /path/to/requirements.txt

-6)	To execute MAGE, execute with:
+7)	To execute MAGE, execute with:

     python mage.py  -c conf.txt  -o results/